Skip to main content

 console.log('Customer requests:', usage.totals.total_requests);

-console.log('Customer cost:', usage.totals.total_request_cost);
+console.log('Customer cost:', usage.totals.total_cost);

 // Check their subscription status

-const sub = await lava.connections.getSubscription(connection.connection_id);
+const sub = await lava.customers.getSubscription(customer.customer_id);

 if (sub.subscription) {